simonemberton/Introduction_to_Creative_Coding/session_11/session_11.md

 Then change the ```song.play()``` to ```song.loop()```;

 OK so we're going to map the Y position of the mouse to the playback rate of the audio file.
 Anything with a negative number will play the sound in reverse, which is pretty cool!
-Remember that Y= 0 is at the
+Remember that Y=0 is at the top.

 ```javascript
 function draw() {